arthurBricq/chess_rust/README.md

 ## [Dev] TODO List for myself

 List of missing features
-- rules

   - [ ] En Passant, using a stateful representation
   - [ ] Fix bugs with castling: it seems possible to long castle if there is a piece in between the king and the rook
   - [ ] Non-queen promotions
-- solver and optimisation
-    - [ ] Move ordering: consider the better moves first
-    - [ ] Hash each evaluated position to avoid recomputing score of a position that already existed
-- view
-    - [ ] Better ViewModel <--> View architecture
-    - [ ] Improve the terminal view (to be able to run on Linux without X server)

 ### How to optimise the score function ?